Call or Text 24/7 (512) 222-8000

 Submitting a Written Request for an Autopsy Report

-To obtain a copy of an autopsy report you must include the deceased’s name and date of death. to: Written requests should be sent to:
+To obtain a copy of an autopsy report you must reach out to the medical examiner’s office that conducted the investigation.
+The request should include the deceased’s name and date of death.

 Travis County Medical Examiner’s Office